nga-pham/booking-website/spec-design-booking-website.md

 User can choose time from time picker.
 Default start time is "00:00" and end time is "24:00".

-When user clicks button "Search", the system will check if date is before today's date.
-And start time is before end time.
+When user clicks button "Search", the system will check if start time is before end time.
 If this is a case, throw an error.
 If not, redirect to result page.

 ### 1.2.
 List of new partners
 Show the list of new shops, in slideshow of 3 cards.